tusharbhasme/incedo/training/READMD.md

 		if user_id --> check issue history --> deallocate last entry --> confirm --> +1 to no of same books

+Tips:
-> Solution is expected to be OOPS based
+	Solution is expected to be OOPS based.
-> Please make use of map / decorators
+	Please make use of map / decorators.
-> Code should be PEP8 compliant
+	Code should be PEP8 compliant.
+	Please do proper error handling.
+	Create your branch and include your name in it.
+Ex. bmanoj